-The Royal Commission into Institutional Responses to Child Sexual Abuse is one of four commissions or inquiries into sexual abuse and institutional failure currently being undertaken in Australia.
-We are pleased that the Royal Commission will focus on identifying what can be done in the future to prevent child sexual abuse, and to bring those who commit or cover up offences to account.
-We are particularly concerned that those who have been abused find providing evidence to the commissions and inquiries is personally helpful, and that they have access to effective counselling and support that also enhances their well-being.
+The Royal Commission into Institutional Responses to Child Sexual Abuse is one of four commissions or inquiries into sexual abuse and institutional failure recently undertaken in Australia.
+The Royal Commission focused on identifying things to be done in the future to prevent child sexual abuse, and to bring those who commit or cover up offences to account.

 Royal Commission links

 - Fact sheet: Powers of a Royal Commission [ 53 kb]

 - Plain English explanation of the Terms of Reference [ 66 kb]